godspeedsystems/gs-documentation/docs/saarthi/features/keyboard-shortcuts.md

 {
   "key": "ctrl+enter",  // or your preferred key combination "command": "saarthi.acceptInput",
-  "when": "rooViewFocused"  // This is a context condition that ensures the command only works when Roo is focused }
+  "when": "rooViewFocused"  // This is a context condition that ensures the command only works when Saarthi is focused }
 ```